sphinx-doc/sphinx/doc/usage/advanced/intl.rst

 #.
 Translate po files.

    As noted above, these are located in the ``./locale/<lang>/LC_MESSAGES`` directory.
-An example of one such file, from Sphinx, ``builders.po``, is given below.
+An example of one such file, from Sphinx, :file:`builders.po`, is given below.

    .. code-block:: po